hedi0/SalesPrediction/README.md

 e.g., LSTMs, Transformers) for enhanced accuracy in time-series forecasting.
     *   Integrate A/B testing framework for model comparison and selection.
-    *   Implement anomaly detection to flag unusual sales patterns.
+    *   Implement anomaly detection to flag unu
     *   Improve documentation for easier onboardin